unrealwork/atsd-use-cases/tutorials/schema-based-parser-mod/README.md

 ```

 Only the percent change value without the raw figures is stored by this dataset.
 Using this method, the 2010 NIS Million
-value can be applied to the above data set so that users can see concrete import and export figures shown by change in 2010
+value can be applied to the above dataset.
+Thus users can see concrete import and export figures shown by change in 2010
 NIS Million, instead of percent.

 In a local instance of ATSD open the **Data > CSV Parsers** page, scroll to the bottom of the page, expand the split button, and click **Create**.
 Copy the schema showed below to the **Schema** field.